GraphWalker/graphwalker.github.io/content/docs/howto_create_a_small_test.md

 }
 ```

-Also, create a file `pom.xml`, and copy the below into it:
+Create a file named `pom.xml`, and copy the following into it:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"